Obtaining the EORI code

 - other persons without the character of economic operators who carry out activities for the introduction and removal of goods in / from the EU.

-Our specialists can help you to obtain the EORI code regardless of the type of company managed or owned.
+Our specialists can help you to obtain the EORI code in 2023 regardless of the type of company managed or owned.

 Procedure for awarding the EORI code in Romania